python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_3a_if_else.md

 ### Exercises using If/Else

-When an else-statement follows an if-statement, the computer chooses between performing the `if` (first) operation or the `else` (second) operation.
+When an else-statement follows an if-statement, the computer chooses between performing the `if` (first) operation or the `else` (second) operation based on whether the comparison comes back True or False.

 ```python3
 ## 1